influxdata/awesome/docs/part-2/introduction-to-flux.md

 ```

-We can zero in a bit on the function my_filter_function and tease apart the components a bit more.
+We can zero in a bit on the function afilter_function and tease apart the components a bit more.

 Because Flux is a functional language, functions are first class objects.
 So the first step is to specify the identifier (“afilter_function”) and the assignment operator (“=”).
 The next part is the parameter list, in this case a simple “r”, for row.
 Followed by the lambda operator(“ =>”).
 Finally, the function body itself.